EsupPortail/Esup-Pod/docs/4.x/Installation/optional/meeting-install_en.md

 - presenters must join the BigBlueButton meeting,
 - audience members must access the live broadcast on Pod.

-Documentation of this feature is available on this Wiki: [Setting Up Webinar Mode for BigBlueButton Sessions for Pod](set-up-webinar-mode-bbb-for-pod_en)
+Documentation of this feature is available on this Wiki: [Setting up Webinar Mode for BigBlueButton sessions for Pod](set-up-webinar-mode-bbb-install_en)